-The SHARE program provides students hands-on experience while learning about the importance and impact of Shad in the Anacostia River.
+The Schools in Schools Shad Restoration program provides students hands-on experience while learning about the importance and impact of Shad in the Anacostia River.

 Take a look at all the steps of the program in this video from the 2010 program!